verifast/verifast-vscode/README.md

 ## Release Notes

+### 0.9.8 - 2025-09-04

+Fixed a problem that prevented the extension from loading on Windows.

 ### 0.9.7 - 2025-09-04

 The extension now offers to download VeriFast if it does not find an existing installation.